Abraham Lincoln Presidential Library

 Illinois Association of Museums

-The IAM is an independent museum network that supports the work of the American Alliance of Museums, the American Association of State and Local History, the Association of Midwest Museums, and various other local and regional museum networks across Illinois.
-IAM seeks to collaborate with all museum professional groups to promote best practices around the state.
+The Illinois Association of Museums, an independent museum network, provides advocacy, promotes best practices, fosters the exchange of ideas, and supports the work of the American Alliance of Museums, the American Association of State and Local History, the Association of Midwest Museums, and various other local and regional museum networks across Illinois.
+It is the recognized voice of, and a valued resource for, the state's diverse museum community.
+Its members include archives, art galleries, civic governments, educational centers, foundations, historic sites, historical societies, libraries, museums, and nature centers.

 Illinois Counties & Incorporated Municipalities